C Sharp syntax: Top-level statements

 This is a feature of C# 9.0.

-Similar to in scripting languages, top-level statements removes the ceremony of having to declare the Program class with a Main method.
+Similar to in scripting languages, top-level statements remove the ceremony of having to declare the Program class with a Main method.

-Instead, statements can be written directly in one specific file, and that file will be the entry point of the program.
-Code in other files will still have to be defined in classes.
+Instead, statements can be written directly in one file, which is the program entry point.
+Code in other files must be defined in classes.

-This was introduced to make C# less verbose, and thus more accessible for beginners to get started.using System;
+This was introduced to make C# less verbose, and thus more accessible.using System;

-Console.WriteLine("Hello World!");Types are declared after the statements, and will be automatically available from the statements above them.
+Console.WriteLine("Hello World!");Types are declared after the statements, and are available from the statements above them.

 Namespaces

-Namespaces are a part of a type name and they are used to group and/or distinguish named entities from other ones.
+Namespaces are a part of a type name and are used to group and/or distinguish named entities from other ones.